divio/divio-cloud-docs/how-to/debug-failed-deployment.rst

                 target.parentElement.getAttribute("href")
               ),
               parent = span.parentElement;
-          // if the span exists and its parent is not currently shown (not having the class "actual-outcome") if(span && !parent.classList.contains("actual-outcome")) {
+          // if the span exists and its parent is not currently shown (not having the class "current-step") if(span && !parent.classList.contains("current-step")) {
-            // then select the current shown element (which we know will have the class "actual-outcome") var visibleOutcome = document.querySelector(".actual-outcome");
+            // then select the current shown element (which we know will have the class "current-step") var visibleOutcome = document.querySelector(".current-step");
             if(visibleOutcome) {
-                // if it exists, hide it by removing the class "actual-outcome" from its classList visibleOutcome.classList.remove("actual-outcome");
+                // if it exists, hide it by removing the class "current-step" from its classList visibleOutcome.classList.remove("current-step");
             }
-            // and show the current span's parent by adding that same old class parent.classList.add("actual-outcome");
+            // and show the current span's parent by adding that same old class parent.classList.add("current-step");
           }
         }
       });